35 Things to Do in Key West with Kids

 Wander Around Duval Street

 Duval Street is only a mile long.
 It’s an excellent option for families with plenty of things to do in Key West with kids.
-The kids will love grabbing souvenirs from the stores.
-In addition, you may want to peruse the artwork in the art galleries.
+There are plenty of places to get souveniers along with beautiful art galleries.

-Everyone will agree eating key lime pie is a must at Kermit’s Key West Key Lime Shoppe.
-Oh, and don’t forget to arrange for a ghost tour.
+You’ll find the best key lime pie at Kermit’s Key West Key Lime Shoppe.
+If you have a spooky-loving family, don’t forget to arrange for a ghost tour.
 It’s a great way to learn the spooky history of Key West.

 Visit the Ernest Hemingway Home and Museum

-You will love the memorabilia inside the house, and small children will fall in love with all the cats.
-Okay, any cat lover will enjoy the cats!
+You will love the memorabilia inside the house, and cat lovers will enjoy seeing all the kitties!

 Hemingway had a white six-toed cat, and now sixty polydactyl cats live at the museum.
 They love the attention they receive from guests.